eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 ## Quality Requirements

 As the Product Passport product is part of the Catena-X Network we are required to follow the quality requirements set by the Governance and Architecture Teams.

-The description of this quality gates can be found in the following documentation:

-**Delivery Date:** 03.03.2023

 ### Quality Scenarios